 There are many, many different types of miso.
 In ethnically diverse communities you will probably find a package of red or white miso, or possibly a mixture of the two in your local grocery store.
 I have found many varieties in my local asian grocery store but I have to look very carefully at the packaging to discover how they are different.

+Miso is quite salty and has a strong fermented flavor so it is never eaten by itself.
 There is white (shiro) miso, red (aka) miso and a red and white blend (awase) available.
-Some of the packages have dashi seasoning in them which is very important to know so that you Do Not add more of this flavorful seasoning while cooking.
+Some of the packages have dashi seasoning mixed into the miso paste which is very important to know so that you Do Not add more of this flavorful seasoning while cooking.

 Been there and done that.